 In a 1970 unpublished lecture, Suzuki-roshi said:

-When you see our human life carefully, you will find out how important it is to become trustworthy person.
+When you see our human life carefully, you will find out how important it is to become a trustworthy person.
 It is not necessary to be a great man, but we should be good enough to help our neighbors.

 Each one of us can hold and live that vision of being a trustworthy person.
 It is not necessary to live like a monk to have monk’s practice and keep Suzuki-roshi’s world view.
-No need be ascetic or celibate to live the spiritual life.
+No need to be ascetic or celibate to live the spiritual life.

-Everyone here can put Suzuki-roshi’s practice into their own lives and can encourage and inspire others with your practice.
+Everyone here can put Suzuki-roshi’s practice into their own lives and can encourage and inspire others with their practice.
 The Bodhisattva’s vow includes “Saving all beings.”
 When we chant it, we may think, “That’s impossible.
 It is too big a job; somebody else has to do it.”
 From the standpoint of spiritual practice, thinking that way is a big misunderstanding.
 And thinking that “My being at Kannon Do for morning zazen won’t make a difference” is also a misunderstanding.

 Coming to sit with others affirms their worthiness.
 If you keep yourself away from others, who will affirm them?
 And sitting with others affirms your own worthiness.
 This is why people say they feel better when they sit with others, instead of sitting alone.
 So if you can’t come to morning zazen every day, come once a week.
 If that is not possible, then come once a month, for your self and for others.
-This is how you affirm the worthiness of all thing, the greatest gift to others and to your self.
+This is how you affirm the worthiness of all things, the greatest gift to others and to your self.

 Try not to think of Kannon Do as simply a room to meditate or to listen to a lecture.
 Try to envision Kannon Do and your practice as the opportunity to discover your spiritual nature and to inspire others to make their own discoveries.